DIFFERENTIAL SIGNALING IN PCB DESIGN

 Even if the crosstalk from tight coupling may not be an issue, there are those who still maintain that tight coupling of a differential pair is a good thing.
 The author has heard this at several conferences.
 Figure 4.4 depicts a tightly coupled differential pair operating at 3.125 Gb/S on the left-hand side and a loosely coupled pair on the right-hand side.
 Clearly, tightly coupling the pair results in a worse signal than loosely coupling them.

-Why does the closely couple pair on the left in Figure 4.4 look worse than the loosely coupled pair on the right in figure 4.4?
-The trace spacing on the left is 5-mil lines with 5-mil spacing.
-The trace width on the right above is 10-mils with a 15-mil space.
-In both cases, the designer set the trace width so that the differential impedance is 100-ohms or the single-ended impedance is 50-ohms.
+Why does the closely coupled differential pair on the left in Figure 4.4 look worse than the loosely coupled pair on the right in figure 4.4?
+The trace spacing on the left is 5 mil lines with 5 mil spacing.
+The trace width on the right above is 10 mils with a 15 mil space.
+In both cases, the designer set the trace width so that the differential pair impedance difference is 100-ohms or the single-ended impedance is 50-ohms.

-The difference in amplitude of the two signals is the result of copper loss with the tightly spaced example.
-The reason that the left side trace width is 5-mils and the right side is 10-mils is that when two transmission lines are placed close to each other, each drive the impedance of the other down.
-To get back to 50 ohms, each trace must be made narrower driving up the copper losses.
+The difference in amplitude of the two signals is the result of copper loss with the tightly spaced PCB design example.
+The reason that the left side trace width is 5 mils and the right side is 10 mils is that when two transmission lines are placed close to each other, each drive the impedance of the other down.
+To get back to 50 ohms, each routing trace must be made narrower driving up the copper losses.